malthenielsen/Potassium_hotspots/README.md

 ## Figure 4.
 Code for the creation  and simulation of the abstract neuron is in the Abstract_neuron folder.
-To inhibit the neuron with synapses we used the function create_segments.py.
-From this we created different scripts warrying the weight og the size of the neuron to see how it would addapt.
-For more details see readme in the abstract neuron folder.
+To populate the neuron with synapses we used the function create_segments.py.
 Figures was created using the scripts carrying the label of the subfigure

 ## SI
 * S1 - S5 is created with similar methods as figure 2, thus the files generating these plots are found in Point dendrite folder
 * S6 is created using the L5PC morphology, found in its own subfolder
-* S7 and S8 was created using SI7-8.py in the abstract_neuron_folder
+* S7 and S8 was created using SI7-8.py in the abstract_neuron folder
 * S11 is created using the AllK_diffusion.py and plotted with both_plot.py
 * S10, S12 and S13 is generated using EK_diffusion.py and plotted with plot_EK.py
 * S14 is generated using S14_fig.py